 As your cat ages, she may get less active due to her metabolism slowing down.
 But just because she’s not burning a ton of calories anymore doesn’t mean that her needs for a high-quality diet will change.
 Older cats need a good combination of fat, protein, and vital nutrients in their diet to stay in peak condition for years to come.

-Here are some things to consider when choosing a cat food for your senior feline.
+Here are some things to consider when choosing a cat food for older cats with teeth problems.

 How to Feed an Older Cat with Bad Teeth